aquaris-dev/aquaris-dev.github.io/_posts/2017-01-21-device-status.md

 * cm-14.1: This version builds fine.
 There are currently some issues which are known and have already existed with CyanogenMod in version cm-14.1:
   * Data connectivity is broken after leaving a Wireless LAN.
 If you don’t get any mobile connection, a restart of the phone is currently needed.
   * AGPS is still broken.
   * The Camera is not fully functional.
+* We are working hard on getting these issues fixed.

 ### BQ Aquaris E5 LTE (vegetalte)